Campus Improvement Plan

 Staff Responsible for Monitoring: Instructional Staff

-Strategy 2: Teachers will continue to develop their understanding of the components of foundational literacy and the strategies that best support growth as readers and writers, and actively monitor student progress to inform instruction, intervention and extension.
+Strategy 2: Teachers will continue to develop their understanding of the components of foundational literacy and the strategies that best support growth as readers and writers, and actively monitor student progress to inform instruction, intervention and extension as they roll out the new HMH Curriculum.

 Strategy's Expected Result/Impact: Systematic and structured literacy instruction, aligned with the Science of Reading body of research, will build a strong foundation for early readers and writers.